 Sony PlayStation VR Aim Controller

 VR is making first-person games more immersive than ever, so it was only natural for Sony to release a “gun” controller at some point.
-Visually, it is dominated by a blend of white and a slightly darker shade of gray which has come to represent the PSVR headset rather than the console itself.
+Visually, it is dominated by a mixture of white and a slightly darker shade of gray, which has come to represent the PSVR headset rather than the console itself.

 The Aim controller borrows the same technology from the Move controller but it is superior in that it has all the functionality of a regular controller: dual analog sticks, a D-pad, etc. This is great news because it can essentially replace either an Aim or a DualShock 4 in any game.
 The actual sensor and camera-based aiming will, however, only work in games that support it.

 All in all, the Aim controller is big news for the VR crowd.
-The chief concern when it was originally launched was that it was only supported by the title it launched along with – Farpoint.
+The chief concern when it was initially launched was that it was only supported by the title it launched along with – Farpoint.
 The situation looks much better now, but the number of games that fully support it is still quite low and with some big titles missing.
-On top of that, not every game that supports the Aim controller integrates it as seamlessly as Farpoint does.
+On top of that, not every game that supports the Aim controller integrates it as seamlessly as Farpoint.